 He and his wife Susanne share a long-term musical collaboration as a piano duo.

 Dinis Schemann also works as artistic director of several very successful concert series all over Germany.
-Approximately 2,500 subscribers attend seven concert series that he created together with his wife Susanne and the organizers on the respective sites (see rubric "Concert Series").
+Together with his wife Susanne and the organizers on the respective sites he created twelve concert series (see rubric "Concert Series").

 He has accepted invitations to competitions only once, as a juror of the International ARD Competition in the piano duo division.

-Dinis Schemann lives with his wife Susanne near Munich and travels from there to various countries and cultures to perform at classical festivals and concert series.
+Dinis Schemann lives with his wife Susanne in the south of Germany and travels from there to various countries and cultures to perform at classical festivals and concert series.

 "An unforgettable concert experience.
 Several rounds of applause and a first encore ..."